ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 * Resizing worker pools
 * Updating your cluster

-You cannot view the cluster worker nodes in your IBM Cloud infrastructure account.
+You cannot view the cluster worker nodes in your classic IBM Cloud infrastructure account.
 However, you can update and manage other clusters in the account.

 Further, you verified that you have the [proper infrastructure credentials](#cs_credentials).

 {: tsCauses}
-The cluster might be provisioned in an IBM Cloud infrastructure account that is no longer linked to your {{site.data.keyword.containerlong_notm}} account.
+The cluster might be provisioned in a classic IBM Cloud infrastructure account that is no longer linked to your {{site.data.keyword.containerlong_notm}} account.
 The cluster is orphaned.
 Because the resources are in a different account, you do not have the infrastructure credentials to modify the resources.

 Consider the following scenario to understand how clusters might become orphaned.
 1. You have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go account.
 2. You create a cluster named `Cluster1`.
 The worker nodes and other infrastructure resources are provisioned into the infrastructure account that comes with your Pay-As-You-Go account.
-3. Later, you find out that your team uses a legacy or shared IBM Cloud infrastructure account.
+3. Later, you find out that your team uses a legacy or shared classic IBM Cloud infrastructure account.
 You use the `ibmcloud ks credential set` command to change the IBM Cloud infrastructure credentials to use your team account.
 4. You create another cluster named `Cluster2`.
 The worker nodes and other infrastructure resources are provisioned into the team infrastructure account.
 5. You notice that `Cluster1` needs a worker node update, a worker node reload, or you just want to clean it up by deleting it.
 However, because `Cluster1` was provisioned into a different infrastructure account, you cannot modify its infrastructure resources. `Cluster1` is orphaned.
 6. You follow the resolution steps in the following section, but do not set your infrastructure credentials back to your team account.
 You can delete `Cluster1`, but now `Cluster2` is orphaned.